 Test your knowledge!

-Drag and drop each country below the right group.
+Drag and drop each country in the right group below.
 You can hover your mouse on each flag to see the name of the country.